yincangshiwei/HuggingFaceDown/README-EN.md

 ## Usage Instructions

-> Run File: dist/HuggingFaceDownApp/HuggingFaceDownApp.exe
+> Run File: dist/HuggingFaceDownApp.exe

-> If you need to store in another directory, copy the entire HuggingFaceDownApp directory.
+> If you need to store in another directory, copy the entire 'dist' directory.

 ## Relevant Technologies